 - Anything made of iron will have rusted, some to the point of disintegration.

 Conversely, however — many human habitats will also have been picked through by dozens of animals over the years, Luperci or otherwise.
-Looting of usable goods is not uncommon, and areas with large Luperci populations may have been picked completely clean!
+Looting of usable goods is common, and areas with large Luperci populations will have been picked completely clean!

 Native species experienced huge population booms, overtaking previously human-occupied areas.
 Urban and suburban areas became overrun with squirrels, raccoons, deer, pigeons, and other prey species, and in turn, predator populations surged as bears, cougars, wolves, etc, expanded their territories to follow their plentiful prey.